RoshaunT/spaceman/readme.md

 Spaceman

 ## Overview
-The Spaceman is a word game very similar to hangeman wher the user guesses a hidden word.
-Each time the user guesses incorrectly an astronaut is built.The user has 6 attempts to guess the word based on three categories.The three categories are fruits, contries and animals,the user must guess the word before the astronaut is built(with guesses still available).
+This game is Hangman/Spaceman the user guesses a hidden word.
+Each time the user guesses incorrectly an astronaut is built.The user has 6 attempts to guess the word based on three categories.The three categories are fruits, contries and vegetables,the user must guess the word before the reaching a maximum of 6 incorrect guesses.

 ## User Stories

 As a user, I want the ability to...
-  - Be able to select a category that will start the game

-  - Click on the letter to input guess
+  - Enter  letter to input guess

-  - Letter to be blurred out after use

   - Astronaut to be built on every incorrect guess